 In this discussion of sex differences I rely mostly on chapter 13, "Sex differences in g", from Arthur Jensen's book "The g factor", and a little bit on chapter 4, "Conditions for excellence", from Hans Eysenck's book "Genius - The natural history of creativity".
-Also on Richard Lynn's home page, and on my own experience with high-range I.Q. tests.
+Also on Richard Lynn's home page.
 The remarks regarding the effect of hormones on mental abilities are based on the review Testosterone levels in healthy men and the relation to behavioural and physical characteristics: facts and constructs by M. Zitzmann and E. Nieschlag (which, in turn, refers to a large number of studies in that field).

 Both Jensen and Eysenck indicate that the question is hard to answer, as I.Q. tests like Stanford-Binet and WAIS have traditionally been constructed to show no sex difference in total score, by leaving out or counterbalancing items that show sex differences.
 Such tests therefore are not capable of measuring a possible difference between the sexes.